synthetic-face-augmentation/synthetic-face-augmentation.github.io/README.md

 ## Citation

-If you find this work useful, please cite:
+If you find the research paper useful, please cite:

 ```
 @inproceedings{Ulusan2025SynData4CV,
   author        = {Ulusan, Koray and Kiefer, Benjamin},